Contact Us for a Free Consultation 703-352-9044

 Holding a Phone While Driving in Fairfax County and Prince William County

-On January 1, 2021, a new law in Virginia took effect, making Holding a Phone While Driving a primary offense.
+On January 1, 2021, a new law in Virginia took effect, making Holding a Phone While Driving a 3 point demerit primary offense.
 This means that police can pull a person over solely for having a phone in their hand while operating a vehicle.
 The new law has become a common charge in the traffic courts of Virginia.
 Attorney Yeargan sees this charge every day now in the lower courts of the state.
 It is important for drivers to understand this new law and keep their phone in their pockets or purse until getting home.

 Fines From Holding a Phone While Driving